mnru/VBA-Module-Import-Export/README.md

 * there is a constant isFixedMode in scripts
     * When isFixedMode is true, suppose location of files and folders are definite and works silently,
     * When isFixedMode  is false ,the dialog open and ask the location of target macrofile or source folder.
 * Scripts Fix_xxxx and xxxx are almost all same but constant isFixedMode.
+* Scripts Fix_xxxx_.vbs are for xlam scripts.

 ## When isFixedMode  is True